 Sponsored

-The crash marks the city’s 20th pedestrian fatality this year and third this month, arriving at the end of a decade-long initiative to eliminate traffic deaths by 2024.
-It’s a grim reminder that San Francisco is about as far as it’s ever been from its Vision Zero goal.
+The crash marked the city’s 20th pedestrian fatality this year and was followed days later by the 21st, when a man was killed Friday morning outside a hospital on Geary Boulevard near Divisadero Street.
+They come at the end of a decade-long initiative to eliminate traffic deaths by 2024, a grim reminder that San Francisco is about as far as it’s ever been from its Vision Zero goal.

 “Twenty is too many,” said Jodie Medeiros, executive director of advocacy group Walk SF.
 “We always say that we can’t imagine what San Francisco would be like if we didn’t adopt Vision Zero.
 But things just haven’t gone far enough.”

 Pedestrians now make up 70% of the city’s traffic fatalities this year — up 5 percentage points from the average.
-According to city data, 2024 is on track to be the deadliest year for pedestrians since 2014.
+According to city data, 2024 is the deadliest year for pedestrians since 2014, when 21 were killed.
 And since the pandemic, small streets — like the intersection of Stanyan and Parnassus — are becoming more dangerous.

 “We have seen such a shift in where crashes are happening,” said Marta Lindsay, a spokesperson for Walk SF.
 “And to me, it’s really scary because now every street is becoming high risk.
 It’s because of this deadly combination of aggressive driving, speeding, larger, heavier vehicles and more traffic.
 It’s turned little streets into ones where someone could die tomorrow.”

-Those problems are especially concerning in the area of this week’s deadly crash, where neighbors said large trucks often drive through the hilly, residential streets on their way to and from a construction site at UC San Francisco.
+Those problems are especially concerning in the area of this week’s deadly crash on Parnassus, where neighbors said large trucks often drive through the hilly, residential streets on their way to and from a construction site at UC San Francisco.

 A construction worker who asked not to be named confirmed that the dump truck involved in the crash was contracted to remove dirt from the ongoing hospital project site at Parnassus and Hill Point Avenue.
 The truck was identified by KTVU footage as operated by Lally Trucking Inc., which is based in Modesto.
 While the phone line at Lally appeared to be disconnected, safety reports published on the company’s website show zero involvement in past reportable crashes.